Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 For further guidance on how to build Azure solutions that align with Microsoft's best practices and recommendations
 * [Cloud Adoption Framework](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/overview) - Helps an organization prepare and execute their strategy to build solutions on Azure
-* [Azure Architecture Center fundementals](https://docs.microsoft.com/en-us/azure/architecture/guide/) - Provides a library of content that presents a structured approach for designing aplications on Azure that are scalable, secure, resilient, and highly available.
+* [Azure Architecture Center fundamentals](https://docs.microsoft.com/en-us/azure/architecture/guide/) - Provides a library of content that presents a structured approach for designing applications on Azure that are scalable, secure, resilient, and highly available.
 * [Well Architected Framework](https://docs.microsoft.com/en-us/azure/architecture/framework/) - Describes the best practices and design principles that should be applied when designing Azure solutions that align with Microsoft's recommended best practices
 * [Azure Architectures](https://docs.microsoft.com/en-us/azure/architecture/browse/) - Provides architecture diagrams and technology descriptions for reference architectures, real world examples of cloud architectures, and solution ideas for common workloads on Azure.